mzman88/bamoe91-enablement-lab/README.md

 ### TechZone

 Connect to the BAMOE 9.1 TechZone VM, either using Microsoft Remote Desktop or within a Chrome browser.
-<TODO>XXX.services.cloud.techzone.ibm.com:XXX is the URL, replacing witht the port assigned to you.
+<region>.services.cloud.techzone.ibm.com:XXX is the URL, replacing with the port assigned to you.
 The VMs are Windows-based and the credentials to login are: user: `techzone`, password: `IBMDem0s!`